minprog-platforms/project-StevenNed123/README.md

 ![Upgrading](doc/upgrades_page.png)

 ### Dwarven portraits
-When a new dwarf is created a portrait will be chosen at random, each portrait will use the same base except for the colors
+When a new dwarf is created a portrait will be chosen at random, each portrait will use the same base except for the colors.

 ![Dwarf Portrait](doc/portrait.png)